awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Proxy Uri**: \(Optional\) Use this option to download MOF files from a proxy server\.

    1. **Reboot Behavior**: \(Optional\) Specify one of the following reboot behaviors if your MOF file execution requires rebooting:
-      + **AfterMof**: Reboots the instance after all MOF executions are complete\.
+      + **AfterMof**: Reboots the node after all MOF executions are complete\.
 Even if multiple MOF executions request reboots, the system waits until all MOF executions are complete to reboot\.
-      + **Immediately**: Reboots the instance whenever a MOF execution requests it\.
-If running multiple MOF files that request reboots, then the instance are rebooted multiple times\.
+      + **Immediately**: Reboots the node whenever a MOF execution requests it\.
+If running multiple MOF files that request reboots, then the nodes are rebooted multiple times\.
-      + **Never**: Instances aren't rebooted, even if the MOF execution explicitly requests a reboot\.
+      + **Never**: Nodes aren't rebooted, even if the MOF execution explicitly requests a reboot\.

    1. **Use Computer Name For Reporting**: \(Optional\) Turn on this option to use the name of the computer when reporting compliance information\.
-The default value is **false**, which means that the system uses the instance ID when reporting compliance information\.
+The default value is **false**, which means that the system uses the node ID when reporting compliance information\.

    1. **Turn on Verbose Logging**: \(Optional\) We recommend that you turn on verbose logging when deploying MOF files for the first time\.
 **Important**